Policies & Regulations @ mackdonald

 Corona Safety Measure Policy

-Life in Kilkenny is slowly returning back to normal: shops, cafeterias, restaurants, museums, and cinemas are open.
+Life in Ireland has returned back to normal: all shops, cafeterias, restaurants, museums, and cinemas are open.
 The main streets in Kilkenny have been remodeled to allow for more distance between people.
-Normal activities can resume, for example visits to the castle park, shopping, use of public transport to name a few.
+All activities can resume, for example visits to the castle park, shopping, use of public transport to name a few.

-Host families will follow all government guidelines on social distancing and will ensure common areas are maintained to a high degree of cleanliness.
+We will continue to follow all government guidelines on social distancing and will ensure common areas are maintained to a high degree of cleanliness.

 Child Safeguarding Policy